ajay532/Questionnaire/README.md

 # Questionnaire
-Questionnaire is a Content Management System for having online test or on local area network.
-Along with it, it can be user for surveys.
+Questionnaire is a Quiz Management System for having online test and Surveys.

 ##Modules of Questionnaire
 1. "main.php" actully the user see the question and submit answer.